raoasifraza11/learn-web-development-resources/README.md

 * [Learn Html5 & CSS3 from scratch](https://www.udemy.com/learn-html5-css3-from-scratch/learn/v4/overview) - Learn Html5 & CSS3 from scratch-Embrace the New Global Standard.
 * [HTML Start Here (&#9658;$)](https://webdesign.tutsplus.com/courses/start-here-learn-html-basics) - The most critical first step to becoming a web designer is learning how to code HTML.
 * [Beginner to employed web developer (&#9658;$)](https://www.thinkful.com/bootcamp/web-development/flexible/).
+* [Caniuse](http://caniuse.com/) - Compatibility tables for support of HTML5, CSS3, SVG and other technologies in various browsers.
+* [MDN HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) - To build websites, you should know about HTML.